 Best Small Group Tour: Hell’s Kitchen Food Tour and Central Park Stroll

-If you’re looking for a longer tour with a smaller group that allows some time to mingle and make friends with other travelers, consider the Hell's Kitchen Food and Central Park Tour.
+If you’re looking for a longer tour with a smaller group that allows some time to mingle and make friends with other travelers, consider the Hell's Kitchen Food Tour and Central Park Stroll.
 During the four-hour-long tour, you’ll explore the famous Hell’s Kitchen neighborhood, known for its fabulous restaurants as you learn about the history of the area and stop in a few top eateries for samples.
-Travelers will get to taste items like hush puppies, baba ghanoush and specialty doughnuts.
+Travelers will get to taste items like hush puppies, baba ganoush and specialty doughnuts.
 Once you get your fill, head to Central Park for a behind-the-scenes tour to discover lesser-known areas and facts about the city’s iconic green space.
 The tour group is limited to just eight people.

-For a combination of history and good eats, the Flatiron Food and History Tour will fill both your brain and your belly with fantastic food and an in-depth look at New York’s architecture.
-The three-hour walking tour visits artisanal Italian food market, a bakery and lets tour members get a taste of a New York pastrami sandwich, the best grilled cheese on the island (from cheese made in the middle of Manhattan) and many other samples.
-Along the way, admire the amazing architecture of Flatiron and Union Square as the guide provides information about buildings like the MetLife Tower with a detailed history lesson, for the perfect blend of past and present.Continue to 9 of 9 below.
+For a combination of history and good eats, the Flatiron Food, Architecture, and History Tour will fill both your brain and your belly with fantastic food and an in-depth look at New York’s architecture.
+The three-hour walking tour visits an artisanal Italian food market, a bakery, and allows tour members to get a taste of a classic New York pastrami sandwich.
+You'll also have the the best grilled cheese on the island (from cheese made in the middle of Manhattan) and many other samples.
+Along the way, admire the amazing architecture of Flatiron and Union Square as the guide provides information about buildings like the MetLife Tower with a detailed history lesson, for the perfect blend of past and present.